p4535992/foundryvtt-arms-reach/README.md

 Remastered changes the functionality from closing ALL doors to closing ONLY opened doors.
 Doors that are currently locked remain locked, and are not closed.

-## Hooks (on developing, but any feedback is more than welcome)
+## Hooks

 Hooks are only executed for the user using the door.

-`PreArmsReachInteraction` is called before the interaction with a door is executed.
+`ArmsReachPreInteraction` is called before the interaction with a door is executed.
 When any of executed hooks return `false` the interaction is aborted.

-`ReplaceArmsReachInteraction` is called like a replacement to the standard interaction with a door, so any system or GM can use a customized version.
+`ArmsReachReplaceInteraction` is called like a replacement to the standard interaction with a door, so any system or GM can use a customized version.

+A good alternative is to use the Hooks of the module [drag-ruler](https://github.com/manuelVo/foundryvtt-drag-ruler) with his [api](https://github.com/manuelVo/foundryvtt-drag-ruler#api), becuase i reuse the same distance calculation.

 ### Door Data